 tough to get any type of decent photo!

-Then WOOOMP BOOOOMP CRUNCH!
-We’ve hit something and we’re lurched off to the side, nearly tipping, before coming to an abrupt halt.
-It takes us a second to figure out what happened.
-We’re now sitting there partially out of the water, tilted dangerously at 45 degree angle, resting on a submerged rock.
-WTF!
-Although after the initial shock, my first reaction is relief, because we were soooo close to flipping, and if we did, there goes my phone, passport, camera, lenses, laptop.
+Then THWACK!
+And crunching noises.
+We’re almost throw from the boat!
+We hit something.
+And the boat lurched off to the side.
+We’re sitting on something, a rock, kinda sideways.
+It took a second to figure out what happened.
+The boat is partially out of the water, tilted dangerously at 45 degree angle, resting on a submerged rock.
+WTF.
+So much for a relaxing river cruise.
+After the initial shock, my first reaction is relief, because we were soooo close to flipping, and if we did, there goes my phone, passport, camera, lenses, laptop.
 Everything.
 And who knows if this guy knows how to swim.
 Yikes

 If you want to visualize it, here’s my best attempt.
 Our boat is stuck on a submerged two pronged rock (red dots) with one prong right below the surface and the other prong a bit deeper.
 This is not our cave of course, as ours doesn’t have any lights.
 It’s pitch black except for where we shine our headlamps.